fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Therefore, the forbearing son that God gave the news of his birth first in verse 101 was Ismail as Ibrahim had only two sons, and verse 112 gives the good news of Isaac after telling the story of the sacrifice.
 As a result, it becomes clear that the forbearing son, that is, Ismail was the one who was to be sacrificed.

 As Ibrahim attempts to slay Ismail, either the knife is turned over in his hand or copper appears on Ismail to prevent the death and God tells Ibrahim that he has fulfilled the command.
-Unlike in the Bible, there is no mention in the Qur'an of an animal (ram) replacing the boy; rather he is replaced with a 'great sacrifice' (dhibḥin ʿaẓīm).
+Unlike in the Bible, there is no mention in the Quran of an animal (ram) replacing the boy; rather he is replaced with a 'great sacrifice' (dhibḥin ʿaẓīm).
 Since the sacrifice of a ram cannot be greater than that of Ibrahim's son (and a prophet in Islam at that), this replacement seems to point to either the religious institutionalisation of sacrifice itself, or to the future self-sacrifices of the Islamic prophet Muhammad and his companions (who were destined to emerge from the progeny of Ismail) in the cause of their faith.
 Every Eid al-Adha once a year Muslims around the world slaughter an animal to commemorate Ibrahim's sacrifice and to remind themselves of self-abnegation in the way of Allah.
 Later historiographic literature incorporates the Biblical narrative in which a ram is provided which is slaughtered instead of Ismail.

 The actions of Ismail in this narrative have led him to become a prominent model of hospitality and obedience.
 This story in the Quran is unique when compared to that in the Bible because Ibrahim talks with his son, whichever it is believed to be, and the son is thus aware of the plan to become a sacrifice and approves of it.
 As noted above, in some versions, Ismail makes sure in different ways that neither he nor his father hesitate in their obedience to God.
 In this way, Ismail is a model of surrendering one's will to God, an essential characteristic in Islam.